Update: ‘Why the Amarok Electric launch won’t be lightning-fast’ sub-section added to ‘Release date.’

 Volkswagen Commercial Vehicles (VWN) is seriously considering an electric version of the second-generation Amarok truck, stated Lars Krause, VWN board member, during a media briefing in Wolfsburg, Germany, according to an Autocar report dated April 25, 2022.
-Krause gave away some essential details about the VW Amarok electric during the announcement of the second-generation gasoline-powered Amarok.
+Krause gave away some essential details about the VW Amarok electric during the announcement of the second-generation combustion-powered Amarok.

 The development of the electric VW truck could be a continuation of Volkswagen and Ford’s current ‘Global Alliance’ partnership, under which the brands have developed the second-generation VW Amarok and the fourth-generation Ford Ranger.
-Volkswagen seems confident about using a modified version of the gas-powered Amarok platform for its electric iteration.
+Volkswagen Commercial Vehicles seems confident about using a modified version of the gas-powered Amarok platform for its electric iteration.
 The Amarok and the Ranger are based on Ford’s updated T6 platform, developed by the American carmaker for its rear-wheel-drive and four-wheel-drive mid-size trucks and SUVs.

 Design & Interior

 The Ford Ranger and the VW Amarok have been crafted by designers and engineers at Volkswagen’s main engineering center in Wolfsburg, Germany, and Ford’s Australian design and engineering center in Victoria.
 In early 2022, Krause told Drive that VWN took the lead in design while Ford accepted other responsibilities.

 The VW Amarok Electric could feature a slightly softer exterior design compared to the donor model.
 It may have a concealed area instead of the wide upper radiator grille with crossbars.
 The IQ.Light – LED matrix headlights could feature a rather emotional design on the electric model.